 How to get around Italy

 Italy has a great and very widespread railway system, so if you are travelling independently, you can totally rely on Trenitalia or Italo Treno.
-After each city, I did mention the transport you can book to get to your next stop but our trains are great to reach also smaller towns and even tiny villages.
+After each city, I mentioned the transport you can book to get to your next stop but our trains are great to reach also smaller towns and even tiny villages.
 The perfect way for travelling around Italy for 2 weeks.

 So if you are in Rome and want to visit nearby towns like Bracciano or Viterbo, you can easily take the train, or reach the towns of Terni, Perugia, Orvieto, or even if you are in Sardinia, the railway really reaches improbable tiny villages.